-Seed Tree - Leave four to six trees (approximately 85 to 100 foot spacing).
-Disease-free western larch and Douglas-fir are preferred leave tree species.
+Individual Tree Selection: Leave 20 trees per acre (45-50 foot spacing) Disease-free western larch, ponderosa pine and Douglas-fir are preferred leave tree species.
 If encountered, western white pine is also a desirable leave tree.
+The unit has a heavy presence of lodgepole, insect and disease which is required to be cut.